 FYI, vaccination is well underway for many communities in the territory.
 In certain communities, like Iqaluit, people aged 18-44 can call to make an appointment for their first dose.

-As of Monday, March 26, Ontarians 75 and over can book via their public health unit website.
+As of Tuesday, May 18, Ontarians 18 and over can book via their public health unit website.
 How this works differs by unit.
-For example, in Durham region, the health department is releasing small batches of appointments at a time online for people over 75, Indigenous adults, adult recipients of chronic home care, staff, residents, and caregivers at long-term care homes, and high priority healthcare workers.
+For example, in Durham region, the health department is releasing small batches of appointments at a time online.
 In Sudbury, however which falls under a different public health unit, residents are being asked to pre-register online at Public Health Sudbury & Districts.
-Meanwhile, in Toronto, eligible residents (aged 70+) can book or pre-register online.
+Meanwhile, in Toronto, eligible residents (aged 18+) can book or pre-register online.

-The good news for everyone who stopped reading in frustration?
-The province has just implemented a province-wide booking system that allows all eligible people in all public health units to find info on how to make an appointment in one place.
+Not sure how to book within your health unit?
+The province has implemented a province-wide booking system that allows all eligible people in all public health units to find info on how to make an appointment in one place.
 It's worth noting that, as of yet, you can't actually book your appointment via the site, but rather, it'll direct you to the best means to do so (ie: provide you with the phone number or website link to book with your public health unit).

 Prince Edward Island

-Since mid-February, residents of Quebec who are 85 or older have been eligible to book a vaccine appointment.
+Residents of Quebec who are 18 or older are eligible to book a vaccine appointment.
 You can sign up via the province’s registration website, or, if you’re unable to access or use a computer, you can call 1-877-644-4545 between 8 a.m. and 6 p.m. on weekdays and 8:30 a.m. and 4:30 p.m. on weekends.
 (Although Health Minister Christian Dubé is encouraging Canadians to go the virtual route, if possible, to avoid long wait times).